 Ingredients and substitutions

-Cream cheese can be regular or low fat – any block cream cheese will work in this recipe.
+- Cream cheese - Regular or low fat cream cheese works in this recipe.

 - 1 cup sour cream

 - In a bowl, add cream cheese and sour cream.
-Beat until creamy and smooth.
-Add ranch seasoning and beat until incorporated.
+Mix until creamy and smooth.
+Add ranch seasoning and mix until combined.

 - Add half of the bacon, half of the tomatoes, and half of the green onions to the dip and stir until incorporated.

 - Spread dip into an 8x8 (or other 2 quart) dish.
 Sprinkle remaining half of ingredients over the top.

 - Serve immediately or refrigerate until ready to serve.

 - Dip is best served the same day to keep bacon crunchy and vegetables fresh, but dip can be made up to 1 day ahead and stored in the refrigerator if needed.

 - Bacon can be substituted with bacon bits/pieces if needed.